Blog · Analysis · Last reviewed June 23, 2026

 A serious standard for smart-meter governance should start with purpose limitation.
 Data collected to bill, operate, and maintain the grid should not quietly become a general-purpose behavioral dataset.

-Second, customer access should be real.
+Third, customer access should be real.
 People should be able to inspect, download, correct, and port their own energy data without accepting broad secondary use.
+Green Button-style portability is useful only if it does not become a disguised consent trap.

-Fourth, inference should be treated as processing.
-If a company derives occupancy, appliance condition, credit risk, medical-device use, or work-from-home patterns from load data, that derived claim needs governance too.
+Fifth, inference should be treated as processing.
+If a company derives occupancy, appliance condition, credit risk, medical-device use, work-from-home patterns, tamper risk, or flexibility potential from load data, that derived claim needs governance too.
+A derived household fact can be more sensitive than the raw interval line that produced it.

-Fifth, sensitive uses should require stronger process.
+Seventh, sensitive uses should require stronger process.
 Law-enforcement access, tenancy decisions, insurance pricing, debt collection, welfare investigations, and employment surveillance should not ride on the quiet availability of utility data.
+The Seventh Circuit's Naperville Smart Meter Awareness decision treated a municipal utility's 15-minute smart-meter collection as a Fourth Amendment search, even though it found the collection reasonable on the facts before it.
+That narrow legal result is enough to show why access logs, legal process, minimization, and contestability matter.

-Sixth, grid programs should be legible.
-Demand-response and dynamic-pricing systems should explain when control or pricing changes occur, how bills are affected, and how errors are corrected.
+Eighth, grid programs should be legible.
+Demand-response and dynamic-pricing systems should explain when control or pricing changes occur, how bills are affected, which household data is retained, and how errors are corrected.
+This is the measurement side of thermostat dispatch and EV charging coordination.

 NISTIR 7628, the National Institute of Standards and Technology's smart-grid cybersecurity guideline, treats smart-grid privacy as part of a larger risk-management problem.
-NIST's AI Risk Management Framework is also useful when analytics or machine-learning systems turn meter data into classifications, scores, or recommendations.
-The lesson from both is modest and practical: risk is not handled by saying the data is useful.
+NIST's Privacy Framework is useful for mapping privacy risk across data flows, and NIST's AI Risk Management Framework is useful when analytics or machine-learning systems turn meter data into classifications, scores, or recommendations.
+The lesson is modest and practical: risk is not handled by saying the data is useful.
 It is handled by mapping who can be harmed, what decision follows, and how the system can be governed over time.

 What This Changes